10 alleged Gambino crime family members and associates face racketeering charges | KRDO

 (CNN) — Ten alleged Gambino crime family members and associates have been charged with racketeering conspiracy, extortion, witness retaliation and union-related crimes in a bid for control of New York’s carting and demolition industries, federal prosecutors said Wednesday.

-The 10 defendants were named in a 16-count indictment and were to be arraigned before a US magistrate in Brooklyn federal court later Wednesday.
+The 10 defendants were named in a 16-count indictment.
+All but one were arraigned before a US magistrate in Brooklyn federal court Wednesday.

+Nine of the defendants pleaded not guilty, according to John Marzulli, spokesman for the US Attorney’s Office for the Eastern District of New York.
+One defendant, who’s in jail in Pennsylvania, will be arraigned at a later date.

 “As alleged, for years, the defendants committed violent extortions, assaults, arson, witness retaliation and other crimes in an attempt to dominate the New York carting and demolition industries,” US Attorney Breon Peace said in a statement.